pokai-huang0828/cstp1206_home_salon_project/README.md

 HOME SALON is a service-booking webapp intended to bring personalized styling services to a customer’s doorstep.
 This project is to be completed in 5 iterations.

-The following is a list of included features at project completion:
+The following is a list of features to be included at project completion:

 - Customers can browse business profiles
 - Customers can book for styling services